Quantum complexity in gravity, quantum field theory, and quantum information science: Key notions

-The OTOC quantifies the failure of $W(t)$ to commute with $V$.
-Relatedly, the OTOC quantifies how much a local perturbation $V$ affects a far-away operator $W$ later.
-Often, when referring to an OTOC, a text actually refers implicitly to the OTOC's real part. \item \textbf{Quantum chaos:} The definition of quantum chaos is a subject of debate.
+quantifies the failure of $W(t)$ to commute with $V$, or how much a local perturbation $V$ later affects a far-away operator $W$.
+Texts often refer implicitly to the real part of the OTOC. \item \textbf{Quantum chaos:} The definition of quantum chaos is a subject of debate.
 According to an early definition, a quantum-chaotic system has a semiclassical limit that is classically chaotic.
-Since then, quantum chaos has been defined in terms of nonintegrability, energy-level statistics, out-of-time-ordered correlators, and spectral form factors~\cite{Haake_10_Quantum,DAlessio_16_From,Gogolin_16_Equilibration}. \item \textbf{Quantum circuit:} A sequence of quantum gates.
-In a conventional circuit diagram, time runs from left to right.
-Time is discretized into slices, or \emph{layers}.
-Multiple gates can act during each layer (if they commute with each other and if, at most, one gate acts on each qubit).
-The number of layers is the circuit's \emph{depth}. \item \textbf{Quantum complexity:} The least number of quantum logic gates, selected from a chosen set, in any circuit that (i) implements a target unitary or (ii) prepares a target state from a simple initial state.
-High-energy theorists sometimes call quantum complexity \textit{quantum computational complexity}, which can have a different meaning in computer science.
-In sections that provide explicit analytic bounds, we will emphasize the difference between the exact circuit complexity $\mathcal{C}_0(U)$ of a unitary $U$, measuring the minimal number of gates to effect $U$ exactly, and the approximate circuit complexity $\mathcal{C}_{\delta}(U)$, the minimal number of gates to approximate $U$ up to an error of $\delta$.
-When this distinction is not central to the material presented, we drop the subscript. \item \textbf{Quantum gate:} An elementary unitary operation that acts on a quantum system, usually a set of qubits.
+Since then, quantum chaos has been defined in terms of nonintegrability, energy-level statistics, out-of-time-ordered correlators, spectral form factors and adiabatic gauge potential~\cite{Haake_10_Quantum,DAlessio_16_From,Gogolin_16_Equilibration,Pandey:2020tru}.
+In the remainder of this review, we will argue that Nielsen (Sec.~\ref{ssec:Nielsen_complexity}) and Krylov/spread (Sec.~\ref{sec:Krylov}) complexities can also be used as diagnostic tools of chaos. \item \textbf{Quantum circuit:} A sequence of quantum gates (see key notion~\ref{item:quantum_gate}), often represented with time, discretized into \emph{layers}, running from left to right.
+Multiple gates can act in each layer (if they commute and if at most one gate acts on each qubit).
+The number of layers is the circuit's \emph{depth}. \item \textbf{Quantum complexity:} The least number of quantum gates (see key notion~\ref{item:quantum_gate} for the definition of quantum gate), selected from a chosen set required to (i) implement a target unitary transformation or (ii) prepare a target state from a given initial one.
+High-energy theorists sometimes call this quantity \textit{quantum computational complexity}, which can have a different meaning in computer science.
+In sections providing \ analytic bounds, we will emphasize differences between the exact circuit complexity $\mathcal{C}_0(U)$ of a unitary $U$, and the approximate circuit complexity $\mathcal{C}_{\delta}(U)$, the minimal number of gates to approximate $U$ up to error $\delta$.
+When this distinction is unimportant, we drop the subscript. \item \textbf{Quantum gate:} An elementary unitary operation that acts on a quantum system, usually a set of qubits.
 A \emph{$k$-local quantum gate} acts on just $k$ qubits.
-Example 1-qubit gates include the Hadamard gates; and example 2-qubit gates include the controlled-NOT, or CNOT, gate~\cite{nielsen2010quantum}. \item \textbf{Random state:} A quantum state selected from a Hilbert space, typically according to the \emph{Haar measure}, the unique unitarily invariant measure.
-One can think of a (Haar-)random state as ``uniformly randomly'' selected. \item \textbf{Sachdev-Ye-Kitaev (SYK) model:} An exactly solvable model of $N$ Majorana fermions $\psi_{i}$, where $i\in\{1,\ldots N\}$.
+Example 1-qubit gates include the Hadamard gate; and example 2-qubit gates include the controlled-NOT, or CNOT, gate~\cite{nielsen2010quantum}. \item \textbf{Random state:} A state selected from a Hilbert space according to the \emph{Haar measure}.
+This measure is unitarily invariant; so (Haar-)random states are ``uniformly randomly''. \item \textbf{Sachdev-Ye-Kitaev (SYK) model:} An exactly solvable model of $N$ Majorana fermions $\psi_{i}$, where $i\in\{1,\ldots N\}$.
 Let $J_{i_1 i_2 \dots i_q}$ denote the strength of a random coupling among an even number $q$ of fermions.
 The SYK Hamiltonian has the form